jakebutler/content-style-guide/README.md

 **Acronyms and Abbreviations**

-Neither require periods after each letter *(Examples: SCUBA, MGH)* Avoid using them in a title or subtitle.
+Neither require periods after each letter. *(Examples: SCUBA, MGH)* Avoid using them in a title or subtitle.

 **Addresses**